-How to Help a Refrigerator Cool After Being Left Open
+How To Help A Refrigerator Cool After Being Left Open

 If ice is present, you can use a hairdryer to accelerate the defrosting process.
-You can also use a vacuum with a narrow nozzle or a coil brush to clean out all debris and dust.
+You can also use a vacuum with a narrow nozzle or a coil brush to clean all debris and dust.
 If you use this method, do be careful not to dent the cooling fins.

-Does Leaving the Fridge Door Open Waste Electricity?
+Does Leaving The Fridge Door Open Waste Electricity?

 When you leave your fridge door open, you can waste 50 to 120kWH of electricity annually.